Creating an easy way to track skin health

 I proceeded to do a competitive analysis, looking at existing skincare apps and looking at what their users found effective and what they didn't.
 I asked myself what each app was lacking, and how I could fix this.
 From this research I identified some key tools:

-Told the user about harmful chemicals in their products
+3. Indicated harmful chemicals in products

-Provided skincare tips throughout the application
+4. Provided skincare tips

 When designing the interface of Corius, I kept in mind that it was a skincare application.
 I decided on cool colours, as this gives the user a "clean" feeling.
 At the same time, I did not want it to look sterile, so I added some bright secondary colours that would compliment the clean look.